As one of the top travel destinations in Japan, figuring out where to stay in Kyoto is hardly a walk in the park.

 To enjoy the former imperial capital of Japan to its fullest, sorting out where to stay in Kyoto is one of the most important decisions you’ll make in planning your trip.

-Like other Japanese cities, Kyoto is a collection of diverse areas, districts & neighbourhoods, each revealing a different face of the city.
+Like other Japanese cities, Kyoto is a collection of diverse areas, districts & neighbourhoods.
+Each area is unique and reveals a different side to Kyoto.

 From the busy wards in downtown Kyoto to quieter ones on the fringe, choosing among best neighbourhoods to stay in Kyoto will depend on what you’re determined to see—and how far away from the urban buzz you want to be.

 Other further-flung areas like Sakyo and Arashiyama offer visitors more breathing room, cheaper hotels, and a glimpse at the quieter side of Kyoto.
-This, however, comes at the expense of being located further away from central Kyoto and the city’s star attractions.
+This, however, comes at the expense of being located further away from central Kyoto and some of the best things to see & do in Kyoto.

 The best areas to stay in Kyoto include: